Alatoo-Medical-Care/Alatoo-Medical-Care/README.md

     mentioning University (All app is about Uni then +20 pts, if text or logo or photo +5pts) ✅ write a tutorial (how to create your app) + 20pts ❎

+We create JAR. file, you can execute.
+It is inside "out/artifacts/AlatooMedicalCare_jar"

+For linux System this command help you to execute => java --module-path /home/askhat/Documents/javafx-sdk-11.0.2/lib/ --add-modules javafx.controls,javafx.fxml,javafx.graphics,javafx.web -jar JavaFX-OOP.jar

+Change /home/askhat/Documents/javafx-sdk-11.0.2/lib/ ==> Path to your javafx lib. and don't forget change to JavaFX-OOP.jar layed directory.

 Login: admin || Password: alatoo123